Methodology

 Data Gathering

-Our data gathering has evolved over time.
+Our data gathering practices have evolved over time.
 Adequate preparation before the first candy seeker arrives is essential to a successful evening.

 Identifying Your Team